NoorFatimaYousafzai/Climate-Cues-Weather-App/README.md

 ## 1. OpenWeather API
 - Go to [OpenWeatherAPI](https://home.openweathermap.org/users/sign_up) and sign up.
 - After signing up, obtain your weather api key.
+- Insert the API key in the appropriate sections of the code.
 ## 2. Gemini API
 - Go to  [Gemini API](https://ai.google.dev/aistudio) and sign up.
 - After signing up, obtain your gemini api key.
+- Insert the API key in the appropriate sections of the code.
 ## 3. Chart.js
 - For data visualization use [Chart.js](https://www.chartjs.org/)
 ## 4. NodeJs